Stuttering on hard sounds and words

 Any kind of singing practice, belly breathing, any exercises developing our diaphragm muscles also work great.

-3. Foundation puts it all together
+3. The foundation to put it all together

 We do fine in the classroom, but then get totally messed up in real-life settings.